xinntao/HandyView/README.md

 ## :e-mail: Contact

-If you have any question, please email `xintao.wang@outlook.com`.
+If you have any question, please open an issue or email `xintao.wang@outlook.com`.